yiooxir/amqp-simple-connect/README.md

 async function () {
   const testQueueName = 'test_queue';

+  /* Connect amqp.
-  // Connect amqp.
-It is a singletone.
-In real code you can initialize connection in you main app file. await amqp.connect(config);
+  Amqp-simple-connect is a singletone.
+In real code you can initialize connection in you main app file. */ await amqp.connect(config);

   // Create queue.
 You can create as many queues as you want;